 Keep in mind all these explanations of how laser therapy works in promoting hair growth are merely theoretical.
 We can’t say for sure if this is how laser hair regrowth takes place.

-Are these Studies Trustworthy?
+Are The Studies On Laser Hair Regrowth Trustworthy?

 There are more random, sham-device controlled studies featuring Oaze, Capillus, iRestore, TopHat655, and Igrow laser devices, among others.

 Most of the studies report that laser hair therapy is safe and effective and can promote hair growth.
-However, the problem is that some studies may have research bias because of the direct association with the industry.
+However, the problem is that some studies may have research bias because of their direct association with the industry.

 On low level laser therapy, the International Society of Hair Restoration Surgery (ISHRS) says that there’s “a lack of good support from large, well-designed double-blind studies.”
 Therefore, it takes no official stand on the effectiveness of this treatment to stimulate hair growth.